JoeyShapiro/Oreo/README.md

 using ngrok works. binding ngrok to 443 causes ssl errors, i guess 443 is NATIVE ssl any other port fails, but 8080

+found the youtube webhook, but its was buried and called api. also can prolly use api to create hook maybe can get other types of stuff, but only seems to be videos rightn now also need to post on game change for twitch and @ users if they are "subbed"